 "Oh, I've got another half dozen until I complete what the court ordered.
 Say," Marty looked around, then lowered his voice, "an old friend has a bottle of twenty-five year old single malt for me.
 I'm going to his place to drink it 'cause I can't be seen drinking – violates my probation.
 Want to help?"

 The older man also looked around before replying, "Hell, yes!
-I haven't had a drink in two days!
+I haven't had anything in two days!
 Can't even drink at home; don't trust my damn wife not to report me!
 What a country: man can't even drink in the privacy of his own house!
 Where does your friend live?
 I've got my car – always drive here myself even though I haven't gotten my license back yet; can't have the help see me going into these damned meetings."

 "It's just a couple of blocks.
 I'll direct you."